About the Journal

 C.1) Originality: All articles submitted for publication in NJCM should be original material.
 The submission should have been made exclusively to NJCM and should not have been published or submitted for publication elsewhere.
 The first author should certify to this effect.
 Any author/s found to falsify or mislead the editors will be disqualified from future submissions to NJCM.

 C.2) Authorship: Each quoted author should have contributed substantially to the represented work in terms of conceptual design or analysis, writing of the article and final approval of the article in order to take public responsibility for the content.
 First author must guarantee this to be so.
-Submit the Copyright Transfer and Financial Disclosure /Conflict of Interest Statement in format as mentioned at the end of this document.
+Download and submit the Conflict of Interest Statement form.

 C.3) Disclosure of commercial interests: Sources of support for the research or article must be acknowledged in the paper and any financial involvement that might indicate a conflict of interest should be disclosed at the time of submission.